Kaelum/BeetleX.Redis/README.md

+## Note
+Forked from [IKende/BeetleX.Redis](https://github.com/IKende/BeetleX.Redis), so that we can have a stable build, and make interface changes to make it similar to other libraries.
+My initial performance tests showed that this library doesn't peg the CPU at 100%, works at least 3x better in a multi-threaded environment, and is significantly more performant than StackExcahnge.Redis.

 # BeetleX.Redis
-A high-performance async/non-blocking  redis client components for dotnet core,default support json and protobuf data format ,support ssl
+A high-performance async/non-blocking  redis client components for dotnet core,default support json and protobuf data format,support ssl

 ## Support commands
 [AUTH](https://redis.io/commands/AUTH)|
 [BLPOP](https://redis.io/commands/BLPOP)|